dart-lang/site-www/src/code-of-conduct.md

 toc: false
 ---

-We expect Dart contributors to act professionally and respectfully, and we expect our social spaces to be safe and dignified environments.
+We expect Dart community members to act professionally and respectfully, and we expect our social spaces to be safe and dignified environments.

 Specifically: